abpframework/abp/docs/en/UI/AspNetCore/Data-Tables.md

 * `dom`: Default value is `<"dataTable_filters"f>rt<"row dataTable_footer"<"col-auto"l><"col-auto"i><"col"p>>`.
 * `language`: A function that returns the localization text using the current language.

+### AJAX Adapter

+DataTables.Net has its own expected data format while getting results of an AJAX call to the server to get the table data.
+They are especially related how paging and sorting parameters are sent and received.
+ABP Framework also offers its own conventions for the client-server [AJAX](JavaScript-API/Ajax.md) communication.

+The `abp.libs.datatables.createAjax` method (used in the example above) adapts request and response data format and perfectly works with the [Dynamic JavaScript Client Proxy](Dynamic-JavaScript-Client-Proxies.md) system.

+This works automatically, so most of the times you don't need to know how it works.
+See the [DTO document](../../Data-Transfer-Objects.md) if you want to learn more about `IPagedAndSortedResultRequest`, `IPagedResult` and other standard interfaces and base DTO classes those are used in client to server communication.

 ### Row Actions

 `rowAction` is an option defined by the ABP Framework to the column definitions to show a drop down button to take actions for a row in the table.